-On our group tours in Morocco we use 2 - 3 star hotels which are simple, clean, comfortable and centrally located.
+On our group tours in Morocco we use 3 star hotels or equivalent (for Totally Morocco we use 4 star hotels or equivalent) which are simple, clean, comfortable and centrally located.
 We try to use traditional hotels and guesthouses with plenty of character wherever possible.
 On occasions we may stay in riads, these are charming, traditional Moroccan houses with an interior garden or courtyard.

 In smaller towns, the choice of accommodation may be limited but we will always book the best accommodation available for our groups.
 In some of the more remote locations such as Todra Gorge and Dades Gorge there is no central government electricity supply and most hotels will use generators, which maybe turned off through the night and candlelight may give that romantic feel to your evening!

 We offer a very unique Migration of the Berbers camping trek.
 On this trek we go off the beaten track and there are no official camp sites with facilities en route, so bush camps will be used throughout.
 Tents and sleeping mats are provided.
 The guides and trekking crew will set up the camp each night and there will be a cook to prepare the food.
 With regards to ablutions, you will use a drop toilet (hole in the ground!) and there will be buckets of water for you to use to wash yourself, but no showers.
 This is a truly authentic experience, that offers a great insight into the nomadic Berber way of life!

 Please note: You will need to provide your own sleeping bag and travel pillow on all trekking expeditions, even if staying in lodges.